 Step Three: Appealing against our Final Decision

 If you are not satisfied with our final decision, you may ask for the decision to be reviewed within 20 working days of receiving our detailed response.
-In this case, Matthew Dixon will, in his discretion, either personally review the decision, refer it to another appropriately qualified member of staff to consider or an external advisor in exceptional circumstances.
+In this case, Carl Jones will, in his discretion, either personally review the decision, refer it to another Partner to consider, or refer it to an external advisor in exceptional circumstances.
 We will seek to let you know the outcome of this review within five working days.

 Step Four: The Legal Ombudsman